guardian/gha-scala-library-release-workflow/docs/configuration.md

 ## Repo settings

-* Ensure [your GitHub App](github-app.md) has access to your repo. **Guardian developers:** click `Configure` on the [gu-scala-library-release](https://github.com/apps/gu-scala-library-release) app - so long as you have admin permissions on your repo, you should be able to add your repo to the list of selected repositories.
+* Ensure [your GitHub App](github-app.md) has access to your repo. **Guardian developers:** Get an org-owner to click `Configure` on the [gu-scala-library-release](https://github.com/apps/gu-scala-library-release) app and grant access to the repo - usually just having admin permissions on the repo would be enough to reliably add your repo to the list of selected repositories, but as of December 2025, we've found that if a user does not have org-owner rights, add repositories can actually unintentionally _remove_ repos.
 * **Guardian developers:** Comply with the repository requirements of [`guardian/github-secret-access`](https://github.com/guardian/github-secret-access?tab=readme-ov-file#repo-requirements), i.e. ensure the repository has a `production` Topic label.